 Bottom photo: USAID Deputy Mission Director Rebekah Eubanks, Senior Democracy, Rights and Governance Specialist Gerry Porta, and Office of Economic Development and Governance Director Jeff Goebel witness the signing of the LGU-CSO Partnership Agreement led by Tagbilaran City Mayor Jane Yap and City People’s Council Chair Marietta Gasatan.

-Manila, August 10, 2022—United States Agency for International Development (USAID) Deputy Mission Director Rebecca Eubanks led the launch of new partnerships for youth empowerment, civil society engagement, and health during a visit to Bohol from July 25 to 27.
+Manila, August 10, 2022—United States Agency for International Development (USAID) Deputy Mission Director Rebekah Eubanks led the launch of new partnerships for youth empowerment, civil society engagement, and health during a visit to Bohol from July 25 to 27.

 Deputy Mission Director Eubanks also met with local government officials to discuss key issues such as economic recovery, good governance, and healthcare access in Bohol.
 USAID’s Cities Development Initiative advances the development of cities outside Metro Manila as inclusive, environmentally sustainable, and resilient engines of growth.